-The Madras drink is a simple cocktail with vodka, cranberry juice, orange juice and lime garnish.
+The Madras drink is a simple juice and vodka cocktail.
+The refreshing drink is made with vodka, cranberry juice, orange juice and lime garnish.

 A Madras Cocktail is a spin off of the classic Cape Codder, with the addition of a little orange juice.
 The drink is served over ice in a highball glass.

 As I mentioned above, the Madras is a spruced up version of the earlier Caper Codder.
 While still a somewhat popular drink, it is not ordered nearly as much as we did back in the 80's when it was pretty much a "go-to" drink, especially among the ladies.

 It is rumored toe be named after Madras Plaid, and that was also the hey day of the preppy and they sure loved wearing plaid.
 As it is named after the fabric, the drink is also pronounced "Mad-ris".

 Making this cocktail is super easy.
 No fancy tricks here.
 Just vodka, two juices, some ice and lime.

 Printable recipe card below to stash in your home bar.

 Here's the ingredients to make the drink; vodka, cranberry and orange juices, and fresh cut lime.